meb-team/datapaper_eukaryotes_pavin_2025/readme.md

 #rm -r single_profiles/*
 ```

-Everything is ready to run the binning. _Metabat2_ must be installed on your machine :
+Everything is ready to run the binning.
+Just a precision, as _anvi'o_ does not
+advocate for a binning tool, you have to install _Metabat2_ by yourself (it is
+available in the _Conda's_ channel _BioConda_ ) :

 ```bash
 # This is a wrapper for Matabat2